JupiterOne-Archives/docs-old/rcas/20210309-cognito-outage.md

     -   AWS acknowledged the issue fairly quickly and got Cognito back into a working state within an hour.
-    -   The monitor started erroring and alerting around 4:59 PM EST, almost the the same time J1 employees noticed the issue.
+    -   Our internal monitor identified the issue proactively at 4:59 PM EST, almost the the same time JupiterOne employees and customers noticed the issue.

 -   What went badly?

-    -   There was not much that could have been done to rectify the issue.
+    -   There was not significant action that could be taken to rectify the issue faster.
     -   Customers were actively trying to use the product while the outage occurred.
     -   Customers reported that their automation broken because they were unable